SyncfusionExamples/ej2-angular-11-menu-bar/README.md

 # Angular11MenuApp

+The [Angular Menu Bar](https://www.syncfusion.com/angular-ui-components/angular-menu-bar?utm_source=github&utm_medium=listing&utm_campaign=angular-context-menu-github-samples) is a graphical user interface component that serves as a navigation header for your web application or site.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

 ## Development server